AddleseeHQ/CVR-SI/README.md

 ![balenaEtcher settings](./images/10-flash-sd-setup.png)

 The software will be burned onto the SD card and then validated:

 ![balenaEtcher validating](./images/10-flash-sd-verify.png)

 Once complete you can eject the SD card:

 ![balenaEtcher burning completed](./images/10-flash-sd-x.png)

 The SD can then be inserted into your Raspberry Pi:
 ![Raspberry Pi with SD card inserted](./images/12-insert-sd.jpg)

 We can now start to put everything together.
-Put the Raspberry Pi power cable ind through the rear hole and into the Raspberry Pi:
+Put the Raspberry Pi power cable in through the rear hole and into the Raspberry Pi:
 ![power plugged into Raspberry Pi](./images/13-pi-power.jpg)

 Next, unbox the microphone, put the cable through the rear case hole, and plug it into the Raspberry Pi: